Starbase, Texas: Community impacts

-Incorporation
+2025 incorporation

-In March 2021, Elon Musk stated that he was seeking to incorporate Boca Chica Village into Starbase, Texas.
-Eddie Treviño Jr, the County Judge of Cameron County, indicated then that the county's commissioners court "were informed of SpaceX's endeavor", and said that SpaceX "must abide by all state incorporation statutes".
+In March 2021, Elon Musk stated that he was seeking to incorporate Boca Chica Village as the city Starbase.
+Eddie Treviño, Jr., the County Judge of Cameron County, indicated then that the county's commissioners court "were informed of SpaceX's endeavor", and said that SpaceX "must abide by all state incorporation statutes".

-Starbase includes the land in Boca Chica Village proper—where both the legacy house community and the SpaceX build site are located—as well as the land where the SpaceX test site and launch site is located, and more since Starbase is to be a municipality "much larger than Boca Chica".
+Starbase includes Boca Chica Village—where both the legacy house community and the SpaceX build site are located—as well as the SpaceX test site and launch site, since Starbase was to be a municipality "much larger than Boca Chica".

-In May 2024, Cameron County submitted a formal proposal to the U.S. Board on Geographic Names, to rename the Village from Kopernik Shores (still its official name for federal purposes, despite having fallen out of common use) to Starbase, which was publicly posted on their website in July 2024.
+In May 2024, Cameron County submitted a formal proposal to the U.S. Board on Geographic Names, to rename the village from Kopernik Shores (still its official name for federal purposes, despite having fallen out of common use) to Starbase, which was publicly posted on their website in July 2024.
 At the May 2024 meeting of the Board's Domestic Names Committee, doubts were expressed over whether the proposed name violates the Board's policy against recognizing names intended to promote a commercial enterprise.
-On October 2024, the Board was awaiting feedback on the proposal from the U.S. Fish and Wildlife Service and the Texas Geographic Names Committee.
+In October 2024, the Board was awaiting feedback on the proposal from the U.S. Fish and Wildlife Service and the Texas Geographic Names Committee.

-On May 20, 2025, Starbase was formally incorporated as a Type C general city with a commission form of government, comprising a mayor and two commissioners.
+On May 20, 2025, Starbase was formally incorporated as a Type C general city with a commission form of government, comprising a mayor and two commissioners. with Bobby Peden, a SpaceX vice-president, serving as mayor.
+Peden ran unopposed, as did two other residents with SpaceX ties who fill the two commissioner seats.

+Post-incorporation

+On February 3, 2026, the City Commission approved an ordinance formally establishing the Starbase Police Department.
+This created the legal framework, including the position of Chief of Police (appointed by the Commission), requirements for officers to be TCOLE-licensed, and outlined duties/authority.
+Initial setup targets about eight officers plus one administrative employee, led by a Public Safety Director/Chief of Police.
+The city is conducting a nationwide search for the chief.

+The city is planning to annex 7,133 acres of unpopulated land in its east in 2026, which would increase the size of the city to around 8,000 acres.
+While the federal Boca Chica Wildlife Refuge and state agencies manage a significant portion of the land, SpaceX and other private owners hold large tracts within the area targeted for annexation.